 “Alright, this place is nice.
 Now all get together and smile.
 Look handsome! “

 (You think you have the perfect shot and then, in the blink of an eye – a squirrel up in a tree becomes quite fascinating!)

 Well, this is getting better!
 This is a good one…wait…where is the little cutie?
 The star of any photo shoot is always the littlest one with the cubby cheeks, but WHERE IS HE?

 Courage was mad that he couldn’t have a “nola” bar, and decided that he was done with pictures.

 There it is, little Courage making his way in the lonely wilderness.

 We might as well take a break for a little fun.

-That photo shoot turned out to be less than what I was envisioning, so I got the boys dressed up again in special, matching outfits.
+That photo shoot turned out to be less than what I was envisioning and the boys gave Areli such a hard time!
+I was not yet defeated, so I got the boys dressed up again in special, matching outfits.
 We all tromped outside to try again.

 Pandemonium ensued.
 Apparently boys consider it very uncool to lay down in the grass, especially with EACH OTHER.

 Areli and I tried to get some pictures amidst the arguing, complaining, rough housing, and shrieking…but alas.
 Every single picture showed Courage’s once handsome face contoured into a grimace.
 He cried the entire photo shoot.